 EXAMPLE: A Fitbit wristband is not connected directly but uses the mobile phone as a gateway, but it transmits data to a platform on the internet.

-The following sections will show some real life examples of what is IoT and what is not.
+The following sections will show some real life internet of things examples.
 I have chosen products from Bosch Connected Devices and Solutions (BCDS) on purpose because I know the products very well due to the fact that I'm working there as a system architect.
-And as nice a side effect, I hope I will also generate some discussions which give me some alternative views on this topic.
+And as nice side effect, I hope I will also generate some discussions which give me some alternative views on this topics which leads to improvements in the products.
+And no I do not get any payment for that.
+This blog is totally independent from my work.

 Is it a thing or is it not?

-Talking about IoT most of the "experts" focus on the connectivity aspect, which is also important, to define a device as IoT device or not.
+Talking about internet of things definition, most of the "experts" focus on the connectivity aspect to define a device as IoT device or not.
 I think the most important question is "Is the main task of the device to process digital data or not?".
 If the main task is not to process digital data but this functionality was added to be able to collect this data then I would talk about a real thing.
 Some examples and anti-examples:

 - the main task of a thermometer is to measure the temperature - a digital thermometer is a thing